JegPDG/bean-and-hops/README.md

 3. Commit your changes (`git commit -am 'Add new feature'`)
 4. Push to the branch (`git push origin feature/new-feature`)
 5. Open a pull request

-## License

-This project currently does not specify a license.
-Please update this section if you add one.

----

-For more information, visit the [GitHub repo](https://github.com/JegPDG/bean-and-hops).